|

 How to Create Your Very Own Plastic Bottle Piggy Bank

-There are so many different ways to create an enjoyable plastic bottle piggy bank for the kids, or for yourself.
+There are many ways to create an enjoyable plastic bottle piggy bank for the kids or yourself.

 All you need to create this Piggy Bank is: